Josef-Friedrich/phrydy/README.rst

      - ``The Beatles``
    * - artist_credit
      - common
-     - The track-specific artist credit name, which may be a variation of the artist’s “canonical” name
+     - The track-specific artist credit name, which may be a variation of the artist’s “canonical” name.
      -
    * - artist_sort
      - common